sheerun/home/README.md

 ## Features

-- Shows green ⌂ character or red ✘ if previous command failed
+- Shows green ⌂ by default or red ✘ if previous command failed
 - Shows current directory name (type `pwd` for full path)
+- Ctrl-a goes to the start of command, Ctrl-e to the end (like in other inputs)

 ## Anti-features